rohitchuphal60/simplegame/README.md

-# A Terminal-Based Text Editor in C/C++
+# A simple Text Editor in C/C++

-A lightweight, modular, and extensible Vim-like text editor written in C/C++.
+A lightweight, modular, and simple text editor written in C/C++.

 ---